 Arranging your own trip can be time-consuming and costly.
 When you book with Flash Pack, you’ll fly directly to Rovaniemi and receive a complimentary airport transfer.
 Being met at the airport and whisked directly to your private island hotel makes for a relaxing start to your trip.

 How to get around Finland

 Finland has a wide network of trains and buses with regular connections to all parts of the country.
-Sleeper trains are a good option for solo travellers looking to cover larger distances.
+Sleeper trains are a good option for solo travelers looking to cover larger distances.
 Alternatively, if you’re short on time, you can hop on a domestic flight to over 20 regional airports.
 Even remote areas, such as Lapland, have good transport options.
 Conditions in the Arctic north can be perilously icy in winter.
 Driving is possible but 4x4s and winter tyres are obligatory.
 Oh, and keep your eyes peeled for the local reindeer or moose straying onto the road.

-Travelling as part of a solo group takes the stress out of your adventure.
+Traveling as part of a solo group takes the stress out of your adventure.
 All the internal travel is included in Flash Pack’s Secret Island adventure, so you don’t have to worry about buying tickets or getting from A to B.

 Best time to visit Finland